PipedreamHQ/pipedream/docs/docs/migrate-from-v1/README.md

 ### When will I no longer be able to create v1 workflows?

-We will continue to support creation of v1 workflows until
+There is currently no deprecation date for v1 workflows, we will continue to support of v1 workflows until we have feature parity with v2.

+When this date becomes clear we will provide assistance to automatically and assist migrate v1 to v2 workflows for you.